ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/auth-logic.md

 We already have tests showing that `getSession()` behaves properly with and without a session.
 What we need to show in addition is:

-- We retrieve the session from storage if it is not currently cached.
+- We retrieve the session from preferences if it is not currently cached.
 - We used the cached version if it has been cached via a prior "get".
 - We used the cached version if it has been cached via a prior "set".